cloudmesh/classes/docs/source/lesson/iot/hardware.rst

 Grove sensors have ready-made cables that make them easy to attach to the Raspberry PI.
 However, they are more expensive.
 You still need a Raspberry PI.
+And a GrovePi board.
 No soldering iron and no breadboards are required.

 -  `Grove Starter
    Set <https://www.seeedstudio.com/Grove-Starter-Kit-for-Arduino-p-1855.html>`__